 top of page

-Timeline // It can take less than a week and up to 12 weeks.
-It all depends on the position.
-Any position under 40 hours will take the longest to fill.
-Keep in mind that most all nannies need to give a one-month to 45-day notice to their current family.
-Check out our blog about the perfect timeline here: Timeline Of A Nanny Search .
+TIMELINE// The timeline for filling a position can range from less than a week to 12 weeks, depending on the role.
+It usually takes the longest to fill positions under 40 hours per week.
+Additionally, it's important to keep in mind that most nannies need to provide a one-month to 45-day notice to their current family.
+Check out our blog about the perfect timeline here: Timeline Of A Nanny Search.

 1. All domestic employees receive above-board hourly pay with overtime for any hour over 40 hours per week of time and a half.